Best Cheap Used Hybrid Cars 2025

 What is a Hybrid Car?

 A hybrid car uses electricity stored in batteries and fuel stored in a tank to drive the car.
 Think of a hybrid car, and you'll probably picture a Toyota Prius.
 The Prius pretty much invented the segment and is known as a parallel hybrid or a self-charging hybrid: it has an internal combustion engine, a battery and an electric motor.
 It can run on the motor, the engine or a combination of the two, usually via a CVT gearbox.
+Other types of hybrid include plug-in and mild hybrids.
+To find out more about these types of powertrain, read our guide: Should I Buy a Petrol, Diesel, Hybrid or Electric Car?

 What are the advantages of buying a used hybrid car?

+The running costs for a hybrid should be lower than those of a petrol or a diesel car, but it's important to remember that hybrids don’t like to be hustled.
+They deliver the best fuel consumption figures in towns and cities, and at relatively low speeds.
 Most hybrid cars are ULEZ compliant, so you probably won't have to pay the latest emissions-busting fee to drive in London.
 There are no charging issues with a full hybrid, either.
 There’s a fuel tank that you fill up at the petrol station and, unless it’s a plug-in hybrid that you can connect to an external charger, the batteries recharge themselves on the move.
 In fact, driving a hybrid will feel like driving any conventional automatic car.

 What are the disadvantages of buying a used hybrid car?

-Hybrid car drivers will still have to pay London's Congestion Charge, which is separate from the ULEZ, because hybrid cars do not produce zero emissions.
-Hybrids also tend to be better suited to town and city driving, where the electric motors are at their most effective.
-On the motorway, a diesel car will be better for fuel economy.
-Bear in mind that battery packs are also very heavy, and hybrids are almost always set up with economical driving styles in mind, so they don’t tend to be much fun to drive.
+Bear in mind that battery packs are also very heavy, and hybrids are almost always set up with economical driving styles in mind, so some of them aren't much fun to drive.
 Some hybrid models also lose a small amount of boot space compared with non-hybrid versions, as either batteries or an electric motor can take up some of the room otherwise reserved for your shopping!
 It is generally only a minor practicality hit, mind you.

 Are the batteries in used hybrid cars reliable?